1991 Cavan County Council election

 An election to Cavan County Council took place on 27 June 1991 as part of that year's Irish local elections.
-25 councillors were elected from four electoral divisions by PR-STV voting for a five-year term of office.
+25 councillors were elected from four local electoral areas (LEAs) for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV).
+This term was extended twice, first to 1998, then to 1999.

 The Cavan Road Action Group won four seats; not a registered political party, it was a single-issue pressure group focused on the poor state of the surfaces of Cavan's local roads.